jeremywillans/astronaut/README.md

 # astronaut

-Webex Bot used to return the RoomId of a Space and then leave.
+Webex Bot used for decoding the RoomId of Webex Spaces, either by adding to the space (and then leaving) or via 1:1 Messaging.

 ## Deployment
 1. Register a Bot at [Webex Developers](https://developer.webex.com/my-apps) for your Organization
 2. Build and Deploy Docker Container (or deploy to Cloud)

-    **Note:** Additional Environmental Variables are outlined below

     ```
     > docker build --tag astronaut .